ChiHoc/CHGank/README.md

 # CHGank
-iOS client of gank.io
-iOS client of gank.io.
-The data is fetched from http://gank.io/ by @daimajia.
+iOS client of gank.io.The data is fetched from http://gank.io/ by @daimajia.

 API of gank.io: http://gank.io/api.